How to Prepare your Espresso Machine and Grinder for reopening

 - You may hear the machine auto-fill at this point, if it needed to top up.
 Close the open steam wand once it’s done.

-- Stay nearby your machine during the 15 minute heating period.
+- Stay near your machine during the 15 minute heating period.
 Keep a lookout for any unusual leaks, hisses or burning smells.

 If you know what the vacuum-breaker valve is, check that it seals properly.
 When working normally, it will release steam into the drain box for about 30 seconds as the steam boiler passes boiling point, then suddenly seal and stop hissing.